 Anyone can do it!

-This post will reveal the exact step-by-step process that we use to sweep for covert spy gear and cameras
+This blog will reveal the exact step-by-step process that we use to sweep for covert spy gear and cameras.

 So let's get started!